Architecture¶

 Overview¶

 LightningROD is a server-rendered web application.
 The backend handles all data access, computation, and HTML rendering.
-The frontend uses HTMX for dynamic updates without full page reloads, and Plotly for interactive charts.
+The frontend uses HTMX for dynamic updates without full page reloads, DaisyUI for UI components, and Plotly for interactive charts.

 |